OCamlverse/ocamlverse.github.io/content/editor_setup.md

 ### Emacs LSP Support

-Emacs has great support for LSP and can be used directly with OCamlLSP.
+Emacs has great support for LSP and can be used directly with OCaml-LSP.
 Emacs has two LSP modes:

 - [lsp-mode](https://emacs-lsp.github.io/lsp-mode/): Very feature-rich with many bells and whistles.
 - [eglot](https://github.com/joaotavora/eglot): A more spartan mode for the people who value minimalism.